-You can get to Unazuki Onsen via the Hokuriku Shinkansen and Toyama Chiho Line from Toyama City.
+You can also get to Unazuki Onsen via the Hokuriku Shinkansen and Toyama Chiho Line from Toyama City.

 Charting a course through 20 kilometers of lushly wooded mountain terrain, the Kurobe Gorge Railway combines spectacular vistas and a sense of dynamism unique to rail travel.
 During the peak period in October, bold swathes of yellow and red turn the hillsides into a giant tapestry of autumn colors.
 There's plenty to see and do along the way with hot spring baths, hiking routes, and observation points providing fun diversions.

-While the tourist season peaks in Autumn, the gorge is worth visiting any time between April and November when it is open to visitors.
-The still snowy scenes of early spring and the vivid green foliage of May and June.
+While the tourist season peaks in autumn, the gorge is worth visiting any time between April and November when it is open to visitors.
+Enjoy snowy scenes in early spring and the vivid green foliage of May and June.
 With hiking, sightseeing, and hot springs on offer, you won't run out of things to do.
 Unazuki has a beer hall serving local craft beers.

 You can cover most of the gorge in a few hours, but you should really plan for a leisurely time taking photos, hiking, stopping for a dip in the hot springs, and tasting the local cuisine and craft beer.